signalfx/observability-bootcamp/docs/tml/index.md

 [otel-docs]: https://github.com/signalfx/splunk-otel-collector-chart#how-to-install
 [otel-adv-cfg]: https://github.com/signalfx/splunk-otel-collector-chart/blob/main/docs/advanced-configuration.md

+# Lab: Application Performance Monitoring

+1. Understand GDI path for APM for common tech stacks (Docker, K8s).
+1. Be able to instrument an app from scratch (traces, custom metadata).
+1. Understand how distributed tracing works across tech stacks (header propagation, …)
+1. Understand positioning vs. trad.
+APM vendors

-### Task 10: Microservices
+## Task 10: Microservices Auto-instrumentation

-The development team has broken up the containerized service into microservices.
-Switch to the provided milestone `09microservices` with the instructions from "Getting Started".
+The development team has broken up the monolithic service into microservices baesd on the `docker-compose` setup.
+Switch to the provided milestone `10microservices` with the instructions from "Getting Started".

-Adjust the OpenTelemetry Collector configuration so that it picks up metrics from all microservices.

 Test the service with